PadaliyaSavan88/PadaliyaSavan88/README.md

 # Hi there, I'm Savan Padaliya! 👋

 I'm a highly motivated and enthusiastic Full Stack Blockchain Developer with a passion for driving digital transformation and community empowerment.
-Currently, I specialize in Full Stack Blockchain Development, AWS Cloud, and organizing community events as a GDG Rajkot Organizer.
+Currently, I specialize in Full Stack Blockchain Development, AWS Cloud, and organizing community events as a GDG Rajkot core team member.

 ## About Me
 - 💼 Specializing in Full Stack Blockchain Development and AWS Cloud